vtex/grunt-vtex/README.md

 ## Grunt command line options

-`--stable`: proxies to stable API's instead of beta.
+- `--stable`: proxies to stable API's instead of beta.
-`--link`: sibling project directories to link in order to develop locally.
+- `--link`: sibling project directories to link in order to develop locally.
-`--ft`: features that should be toggled.
+- `--ft`: features that should be toggled.

-## Registered tags
+## Registered tasks

-**getTags**: this task fetches the current `tags.json` file, which tells us which apps are currently published with which versions.
+- **getTags**: this task fetches the current `tags.json` file, which tells us which apps are currently published with which versions.

 Example excerpt of a `tags.json` file: